-(a) First order of encumbrance: assets not qualified as HQLA;

-(b) Second order of encumbrance: level 2B assets;

-(c) Third order of encumbrance: level 2A assets; and

-(d) Fourth order of encumbrance: level 1 assets.

-- 7. Likewise, for LMR purposes, if a category 2 institution has prepositioned or deposited with, or pledged to, the MA, a central bank or PSE a pool of assets consisting of liquefiable assets and other assets that do not qualify as liquefiable assets, and no specific assets in the pool have been designated as collateral, the institution may, in determining which assets in the pool will be encumbered as it draws upon the facilities, adopt the following order: - (a) First order of encumbrance: assets not qualified as liquefiable assets; - (b) Second order of encumbrance: liquefiable assets, to be ranked by the ascending order of the respective levels of Liquidity Conversion Factor. - 8.
+- An asset may be regarded as free from encumbrances if that asset is 5. pre-positioned or deposited with, or pledged to, the MA, a central bank or PSE for the purpose of obtaining liquidity facilities, to the extent that the AI has not utilised the asset to draw on those facilities. - If a category 1 institution has pre-positioned or deposited with, or 6. pledged to, the MA, a central bank or PSE a pool of assets consisting of level 1 assets, level 2A assets, level 2B assets and other assets that do not qualify as HQLA, and no specific assets in the pool have been designated as collateral, the institution may, in determining which assets in the pool will be encumbered as it draws upon the facilities, adopt the following order - - (a) first order of encumbrance: assets not qualified as HQLA; - (b) second order of encumbrance: level 2B assets that are not approved RMBS; third order of encumbrance: (c) approved RMBS; - fourth order of encumbrance: (d) level 2A assets; and - (e) fifth order of encumbrance: level 1 assets. - Likewise, for LMR purposes, if a category 2 institution has pre-7. positioned or deposited with, or pledged to, the MA, a central bank or PSE a pool of assets consisting of liquefiable assets and other assets that do not qualify as liquefiable assets, and no specific assets in the pool have been designated as collateral, the institution may, in determining which assets in the pool will be encumbered as it draws upon the facilities, adopt the following order: - first order of encumbrance: assets not qualified as liquefiable (a) assets: - (b) second order of encumbrance: liquefiable assets, to be ranked by the ascending order of the respective levels of Liquidity Conversion Factor. - 8.
 If an AI hedges the market risk of an asset included in its stock of HQLA (or liquefiable assets), it must take into account the cash flows that may arise from the hedging arrangement (including any early closure of the hedge when the asset is sold) in the calculation of its LCR or LMR.